Intelligence Bureau's budgetary allocation raised by 16%

-New Delhi, Feb 1 (IANS) The government has increased budgetary allocation of the Intelligence Bureau, its domestic intelligence, internal security and counter-intelligence agency, by 16 per cent this year.
+New Delhi: The government has increased budgetary allocation of the Intelligence Bureau, its domestic intelligence, internal security and counter-intelligence agency, by 16 per cent this year.

 The government has allocated Rs 2,839.24 crore as against Rs 2433.89 crore allocated in the revised budget last year.
 The increase in budget allocation will help the country's elite intelligence gathering unit to enhance their capabilities.